ARez2/LootLocker-Godot-SDK/documentation/setup/setup.md

 * Open the scene "_sdk_init-save_", click on script icon of the lonely node named "_test-SDKinit_" **replace all keys** values by your own as well as game version.

-Note: in the current release (early alpha) of the SDK, I do not use server and domain keys yet.
+Note: in the current release (early alpha) of the SDK, I do not use server key yet.

 * Run the scene, result of _save_sdk_data_ function should be **0** and nothing more printed in output.